-“This humble temple is a doorway to the heavens and a gateway to the gods.”
+“In ceremony, this humble temple becomes a doorway to the heavens and gateway to the gods.”

-Dawn of Eden’s Jaguar-Temple of Transformation has been consecrated by Egyptian gods and goddesses to accelerate the evolution of human consciousness.
-It serves as a spiritual crossroad between heaven and earth, and is the preeminent destination for those seeking to deepen their connection to spirit.
-This humble temple is a doorway to the heavens and a gateway to the gods.
+Dawn of Eden’s Jaguar-Temple of Transformation is a preeminent destination for those seeking to deepen their connection to spirit.
+It has been consecrated by Egyptian gods and goddesses to accelerate the evolution of human consciousness by functioning as a spiritual crossroad between heaven and earth.
+In ceremony, this humble temple becomes a doorway to the heavens and gateway to the gods.
+It serves as a multidimensional star gate for the venerated deities supporting Dawn of Eden’s transformational work.

 Inside the temple, a carved winged-scarab (denoting the Egyptian deity, Khepri) is mounted above the entrance to protect the ceremonial space.

 A relaxed atmosphere can be highly beneficial to one’s Ayahuasca ceremony.
 Thus, a surround-sound system was installed in the temple.
-The system plays a special Hemi-Sync recording at a very low volume so it doesn’t interfere with the icaros being sung throughout the ceremony.
+The system plays a special Hemi-Sync recording at a very low volume so it doesn’t interfere with the icaros being sung (or the shamanic music being played) throughout the ceremony.
 This high-technology recording calms and relaxes participants while gently moving them into a focused, whole-brain state of consciousness to elevate their experiences in ceremony.
 This pleasing ambiance is further enhanced by the soothing sounds of flowing water from Dawn of Eden’s nearby waterfall.

 Icaros are shamanic songs that are sung or whistled during an Ayahuasca ceremony.
-Some icaros are used for protection.
-These are known as arcanas.
-Other icaros may be used to ratchet up the intensity of a ceremony or tone things down.
-There is an endless variety of healing icaros.
-And, there are specialty icaros to include those intended to provoke the purge and assist participants with the release of their emotional, psychological and spiritual blockages.
-Icaros truly are a magical art form, and they play an important role in the Ayahuasca ceremony.
-Shipibo women are typically invited to sing icaros during ceremonies at Dawn of Eden®.
-Their icaros are extraordinarily beautiful, and their feminine energy balances the ceremonial space.
+They are often referred to as magic melodies, and sometimes sung in an ancient dialect.
+Some icaros (known as arcanas) are used for protection.
+Others may be used to ratchet up the intensity of a ceremony or tone things down.
+There are healing icaros and a wide variety of specialty icaros to include those intended to provoke the purge and assist participants with the release of their emotional, psychological and spiritual blockages.
+Icaros are a magical art form, and they play an important role.
+Shipibo women typically sing icaros at Dawn of Eden.
+Their feminine energy provides a valued complement to the ceremony.
+Aside from icaros, Dawn of Eden incorporates specially selected shamanic music that takes the magic occurring during ceremony to an altogether higher level.

 “Through these sanctified spiritual conduits, shamans can summon allies or channel healing and transformational energy for the advancement of human consciousness.”